-This is useful in an environment where components will reside on multiple computers, for example Job Queue Server on one server and the Job Processing Server on another server.
-This configuration will facilitate distributing the load of processing for the Queue and the Engine(s) for processing.
+This is useful in an environment where components will reside on multiple computers, for example Job Queue Server on one computer and the Job Processing Server on another.
+This configuration will facilitate distributing the load of processing for the Queue and the Engine(s).

-Click Next > to display the Select Features page listing the optional components available for installation.
+2. Click Next > to display the Select Features page listing the optional components available for installation.